Olympus E-M5 II versus Panasonic G85

 |Panasonic GX8 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||23.5||12.6||806||75|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G85 provides a better video resolution than the E-M5 II.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/60p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The E-M5 II and the G85 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Olympus E-M5 II and Panasonic G85 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Olympus E-M5 II (⇒ rgt)||2360||no||3.0||1037||swivel||YES||8000||10.0||no||YES|